Who Invented The Camera? The Complete Truth

 1685: Johann Zahn Designed The First Portable Camera

-Johann Zhan proposed a hand-held instrument with a mirror-reflex mechanism, a design that would be later utilized to build photographic cameras.
+Johann Zhan proposed a handheld instrument with a mirror-reflex mechanism, a design that would later be utilized to build photographic cameras.

 He designed many portable camera obscurae and built one that was 48 centimeters long.
 He also demonstrated the use of lenses and mirrors to enlarge, focus, and erect the image.